NationalBankBelgium/stark/packages/stark-ui/README.md

 Stark's UI module (aka stark-ui) provides the UI related features of the Stark framework.
 It includes the UI component kit of Stark as well as other services and utilities.

+The Stark-UI module depends on some functionalities provided by the Stark-Core module such as services.
+However you can use this module without Stark-Core as long as you provide the same functionalities/services yourself.

 **[Getting Started](https://stark.nbb.be/api-docs/stark-ui/latest/additional-documentation/getting-started.html)**

 ## Developer Guide